learn-co-curriculum/dsc-using-sql-with-pandas-lab/README.md

 Great!
 Now, it's time get some practice with this handy library.

 `pandasql` allows you to pass in SQL queries in the form of a string to directly query our database.
-Each time you make a query, you need pass in additional parameter that gives it access to the other variables in the session/environment.
+Each time you make a query, you need pass an additional parameter that gives it access to the other variables in the session/environment.
 You can use a lambda function to pass `locals()` or `globals()` so that you don't have to type this every time.

 In the cell below, create a variable called `pysqldf` and set it equal to a lambda function `q` that returns `sqldf(q, globals())`.
 If you're unsure of how to do this, see the example in the [documentation](https://github.com/yhat/pandasql).